 | Other relative | Applies | Applies | Applies | Applies |

 SUTA (state unemployment) is not in the table because it varies by state.
-Some states follow the federal exemptions, some don't.
+Most mirror the federal exemptions, but Colorado, New York, Washington, and Montana assess state unemployment on a parent even when federal taxes don't apply.
 Check your state's rules.

 Now the details for each relationship.